jimmyday12/fitzRoy/README.md

 ### Building the image locally

-To build the Docker image run the following from the root of the repository. \* `docker build -t jimmyday12/fitzroy:latest -f docker/rstudio/Dockerfile .`
+To build the Docker image run the following from the root of the repository.
+\* `docker build -t jimmyday12/fitzroy:latest -f docker/rstudio/Dockerfile .`

 ------------------------------------------------------------------------

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that the \[34m'fitzRoy'\[39m project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.